-604M♥ - (1 credit) 605M♥ - (2 credits) Art III: Portfolio Development - AP G/T [AP Studio Art: Drawing, 2-D Design, and 3-D Design]
+Art III: Portfolio Development - AP [AP Studio Art: Drawing, 2-D Design, and 3-D Design] Grades 11, 12 1-2 credits

-Prerequisite: Grade B or better in Art II and a portfolio review The course begins the development of the body of work leading to the Advanced Placement Examination.
+Prerequisite: Art II or Art II - G/T

+The course begins the development of the body of work leading to the Advanced Placement Examination.
 It is recommended for students who have demonstrated an ability to complete challenging work successfully at a demanding pace.
 Emphasis is placed on creative problem solving, independent research and learning, task commitment and special topics.
+It is recommended that students in this course take the AP Exam when it is offered in May.

-600M♥ - (1 credit) 601M♥ - (2 credits) Art IV: Personal Directions in Art Studio - Honors
+Art IV: Personal Directions in Art Studio - Honors

-Prerequisites: Grade B or better in Art III
+Prerequisites: Art III or Art III - AP